UCLA School of Theater, Film and Television: History

 In January 2020, established and award-winning theater director Brian Kite became the interim dean of TFT.
 Kite is the recipient of the 2018 Joel Hirschhorn Award from the Los Angeles Drama Critics Circle, for distinguished achievement in musical theater.
 He is a Los Angeles Ovation Award winner for Best Direction of a Musical for his production of Spring Awakening and was again nominated for his productions of Les Misérables and American Idiot.
 Kite is a chair emeritus of the Board of Governors of the L.A.
 Stage Alliance, holds an appointment as a visiting professor at the Shanghai Theatre Academy and is the artistic director of the award-winning Buffalo Nights Theatre Company.
+He currently serves as the Dean and Vice Provost of Graduate Education at UCLA.

+In July 2025, award-winning filmmaker, scholar and Distinguished Professor of Film, Television and Digital Media Celine Parreñas Shimizu became the dean of TFT.
+A premiere scholar of race and sexuality in representation, her books include The Movies of Racial Childhoods (Duke, 2024), The Proximity of Other Skins (Oxford, 2020), Straitjacket Sexualities (Stanford, 2012), and The Hypersexuality of Race (2007) which won Best Book in Cultural Studies from the Association for Asian American Studies which also awarded her the 2022 Excellence in Mentorship Award.
+Distributed by Women Make Movies, her films The Celine Archive (2020) and 80 Years Later: On Japanese American Racial Inheritance (2022) each won several festival awards.
+Her latest So To Speak (2025) is on the festival circuit.
+She received her Ph.D. in Modern Thought and Literature from Stanford University (which inducted her into its Multicultural Alumni Hall of Fame in 2023), her M.F.A. in Film Directing and Production from UCLA School of Theater, Film and Television and her B.A. in Ethnic Studies from UC Berkeley.

 The Skoll Center for Social Impact Entertainment

 The Skoll Center for Social Impact Entertainment at UCLA TFT was created in partnership with Participant Media founder and CEO Jeffrey Skoll in 2014.
 Skoll donated $10 million for the center, the first of its kind dedicated solely to advancing entertainment and performing arts to inspire social change.
 The idea for the center came to Teri Schwartz, later dean of the UCLA TFT, in 2003; after meeting Skoll in 2007, she shared the idea for the center with him, and seven years later the center was founded.
-The work of the Center is organized around three pillars: research, education and special initiatives, and public programming and exhibition.
+The work of the Center is organized around three pillars: research, education, and public programming and exhibition.
 The Skoll Center for SIE is one of about a dozen dedicated research institutions focusing on Social impact entertainment.